nevendyulgerov/initialzr-app/README.md

 ### Build tools

+Gulp and npm are used for creating the build tools.

 The app comes with a number of build tools to automate common development tasks, including:

-- npm run build - primary build task - watches all relevant sass and js files
+- npm run build - primary build task - watches all relevant sass and js files and preprocess all sass files to style.css and all relevant js files to main.js upon change

-- gulp module --option {appName} --option {moduleName} - utility for creating modules in the app's context
+- gulp module --option {appName} --option {moduleName} - utility for creating modules in the app's context.
+The new module's files will reside in appDir/assets/js/modules/{moduleName}/ and appDir/assets/sass/modules/{moduleName}

-- gulp widget --option {appName} --option {widgetName} - utility for creating widgets in the app's context
+- gulp widget --option {appName} --option {widgetName} - utility for creating widgets in the app's context.
+The new widgets's files will reside in appDir/assets/js/widgets/{moduleName}/ and appDir/assets/sass/widgets/{moduleName}